andreasstephani/AML_2019_Group-2/README.md

 ## Experiments with gradient descent

-### Why is gradient descent important in machine learning?
+### Introduction

 Gradient descent is an optimization technique which can be used to minimise a function.
 This is a very important and useful tool in machine learning.
 Machine Learning models have a loss function, which is a way to determine how well the model has performed given the different values of each of its parameters.
-Therefore, gradient descent can be used to find the parameter values that minimise the cost function of the model (i.e. find the parameters that give the lowest loss).
-An example can be a linear regression model where the parameters are the beta coefficients and the cost function is the mean squared error (MSE).
-Thus, gradient descent could be used to find the beta coefficients that minimise the MSE of the linear regression model.
+Therefore, gradient descent can be used to find the parameter values that minimise the loss function of the model (i.e. find the parameters that give the lowest loss).
+The procedure invloves taking steps from a starting point on the loss function by evaluating the gradient at each step and adjusting the parameters, until the minimum point is reached.

 ### The Six-Hump Camel Function